 We account for our interest rate swap agreements under the provisions of ASC 815, and have determined that our swap agreements qualify as highly effective hedges.
-Accordingly, the fair value of the swap agreements, which is a liability of approximately \$490 thousand at March 31, 2015, has been reported in accrued expenses.
+Accordingly, the fair value of the swap agreements, which is a liability of approximately \$289 thousand at June 30, 2015, has been reported in accrued expenses.
 We had no interest rate swaps in place at December 31, 2014.
-The offset, net of an income tax effect of approximately \$189 thousand is included in accumulated other comprehensive loss in the accompanying balance sheets as of March 31, 2015.
+The offset, net of an income tax effect of approximately \$111 thousand is included in accumulated other comprehensive loss in the accompanying balance sheets as of June 30, 2015.
 The amounts paid and received on the swap agreements will be recorded in interest expense as yield adjustments in the period during which the related floating-rate interest is incurred.
 We determine the fair value of the swap agreements based on a valuation model using market data inputs.

-We utilize the Monte Carlo valuation model for our Wheeler Bros., Inc. ("WBI") and VAI earn-out obligations.
-Significant unobservable inputs used to value the contingent consideration include projected EBITDA and the discount rate.
-The model used a discount rate of 4.5% for the WBI earn-out as of March 31, 2015.
+We utilize the Monte Carlo valuation model for our Wheeler Bros., Inc. ("WBI") and Aviation Acquisition earn-out obligations.
+Significant unobservable inputs used to value the contingent consideration include projected earnings before interest, taxes, depreciation and amortization and the discount rate.
+The model used a discount rate of 4.5% for the WBI earn-out as of June 30, 2015.
 If a significant increase or decrease in the discount rate occurred in isolation, the result could be a significantly higher or lower fair value measurement.

-Our acquisition of WBI in 2011 required us to make additional payments to the sellers of up to a total of \$40 million over a four-year post-acquisition period ending June 30, 2015 if WBI achieves certain financial performance.
+Our acquisition of WBI in 2011 required us to make additional payments to the sellers of up to a total of \$40 million over a four-year post-acquisition period that ended June 30, 2015 if WBI achieves certain financial performance.
 WBI's sellers earned approximately \$2.7 million, \$219 thousand and \$7.1 million based on WBI's financial performances for the earn-out years ended June 30, 2014, 2013 and 2012, respectively.
-Included in current portion of earn-out obligations on our March 31, 2015 balance sheet is approximately \$9.8 million, which represents our best estimate of the present value of the obligation.
+Included in current portion of earn-out obligations on our June 30, 2015 balance sheet is approximately \$10 million, which represents our best estimate of the present value of our earn-out obligation for the final WBI earn-out year, which ended June 30, 2015.
 Changes in the fair value of the earn-out obligations are recorded as contract costs in the period of change through settlement.
-There was no change in the fair value of the VAI earn-out obligation between the acquisition date and March 31, 2015 (see Note 2, Acquisition, for further discussion of the VAI earn-out obligation).
+The acquisition date fair value of the Aviation Acquisition earn-out obligation between the acquisition date and June 30, 2015 (see Note 2, Acquisition, for further discussion of the Aviation Acquisition earn-out obligation).